noon92/luckfox/README.md

 <ol start="6">
 <li>Rak19003 will require different pin numbers - probably <code>19,20</code> but this is untested.</li>
 <li>Remember - connect TX on the Luckfox to RX on the Meshtastic board, and vice-versa.</li>
-<li>Power can be supplied to the rak via the 3.3v pin on the Luckfox.</li>
+<li>Power can be supplied to the RAK board via the 3.3v out pin on the Luckfox.</li>
 <li>If communications is via UART, you must bridge the grounds of the two boards.</li>
 <li>Supply power to the Luckfox via pins or USB.</li>
 <li>It should Just Work.</li>